 In February 2022, the Russian Federation and Belarus commenced a military action with the country of Ukraine.
 As a result of this action, various nations, including the United States, have instituted economic sanctions against the Russian Federation and Belarus.
-Further, the impact of this action and related sanctions on the world economy are not determinable as of the date of these financial statements.
+The impact of this action and related sanctions on the world economy is not determinable as of the date of these unaudited condensed consolidated financial statements.